Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Make sure your loan matches your vehicle type.
 Sometimes there are conditions around the types of vehicle you can get.

-Find a car loan broker: You can also go through a broker that will find financing for you from one of its affiliated lenders.
+Or go through a broker that will find financing for you from one of its affiliated lenders.

 - A broker can compare suitable options on your behalf to help find something to meet your needs, especially if you don’t have the best credit and need help finding a loan.